ibm-cloud-docs/codeengine/project.md

   ```
   {: pre}

 - You can export the `kubeconfig` file directly.
 Run `ibmcloud ce project current` to find the project that you are currently targeting.
-This command also returns the export command for your kubeconfig.
+This command also returns the export command for your `kubeconfig` file.
 For example,

   ```
   ibmcloud ce project current